 "I know of them," I admitted.
-I had taken a course in Marxian economics called Marx’s Theory of Value at Simon Fraser University during my I think I want to be an economist phase.
+I had taken a course in Marxist economics called Marx’s Theory of Value at Simon Fraser University during my I think I want to be an economist phase.

 We discussed Engel’s influence on Marx and his significant contribution to Das Capital and how managers of capital have replaced the owners of capital as those who are disproportionately rewarded for their contribution to the economy.